For-profit nursing homes in Connecticut harder hit by COVID-19, inquiry finds | Health

 For-profit nursing homes in Connecticut harder hit by COVID-19, inquiry finds

-Among other findings, the Princeton, New Jersey-based research firm found that for-profit nursing homes had about 60 percent more cases and deaths per licensed bed than nonprofit ones, and that larger facilities were harder hit than smaller ones.
-It did not assess any reason for those discrepancies in its 93-page interim report, which included short-term proposals that Mathematica said it hopes "the state and industry can take to mitigate a potential second wave of COVID-19."
+Among other findings, the Princeton, New Jersey-based research firm found that for-profit nursing homes had about 60% more cases and deaths per licensed bed than nonprofit ones.
+It also found larger facilities were harder hit than smaller ones, and that homes serving as part of a chain had worse outcomes.
+The interim report did not assess the reasons for the discrepancies, but they will be further studied and fleshed out in a full report submitted to the state by Sept.
+30, Patricia Rowan, who oversaw the inquiry at Mathematica, told Reuters.

-The inquiry could also offer lessons for U.S. Sun Belt states that have recorded a surge in nursing home cases in recent weeks.
-Unique in some ways, Connecticut's experience could prove especially instructive.
-It adopted a novel approach to keeping discharged COVID-19 hospital patients from re-entering nursing homes and ousted its health commissioner in May, exposing bureaucratic infighting that may have hindered its response.

-"By no means do we get the 'A' grade," Sten Vermund, dean of the Yale School of Public Health, said in an interview before the report's release.
-"I think most of us wished that we had been more aggressive and more savvy in predicting the inevitability of the wave through our state."
-More than 3,200 residents of Connecticut nursing homes and assisted living facilities have died from COVID-19.
-Connecticut's death toll per licensed bed did not differ significantly from nearby states, Mathematica found.
+The inquiry could offer lessons for U.S. Sun Belt states battling a surge in nursing home cases in recent weeks.
+More than 3,200 residents of Connecticut nursing homes and assisted living facilities have died from COVID-19, accounting for nearly three quarters of deaths in the state.
+However, Connecticut's death toll per licensed bed did not differ significantly from nearby states, Mathematica found.

-Connecticut's coronavirus deaths have in recent weeks slowed to a trickle, helped by expanded inspections, testing and a move in April to set up facilities to take in discharged COVID-19 patients to prevent re-introducing the virus in nursing homes.
-Mathematica also highlighted some potential flaws in the state's response.
-It said Connecticut had not issued any citations to nursing homes for infection-control related problems from March to June, citing a survey of reports to the federal Centers for Medicare and Medicaid Services.
+In response to the report, Connecticut Governor Ned Lamont issued a statement saying the state made critical decisions that "saved lives" even with "limited scientific knowledge" in the initial months of the pandemic.
+He noted the significant drop in cases and deaths in long-term care facilities since June.

-It also found that Connecticut tended to follow federal guidance rather than "proactively respond" to regional developments, citing the state's universal mask order for healthcare facilities on April 4, which came well after New York issued a similar order on March 13.
-Connecticut is the second state to disclosed an independent review of its nursing homes.
+Mathematica highlighted some potential flaws in the state's response.
+For example, it found that Connecticut tended to follow federal guidance rather than "proactively respond" to regional developments, citing the state's universal mask order for healthcare facilities on April 4, which came well after New York issued a similar order on March 13.
+Connecticut is the second state to disclose an independent review of its nursing homes during the pandemic.
 New Jersey has enacted 19 proposals from its inquiry - made public in June - including a requirement that nursing homes report on staff taking sick leave or quarantined to identify future outbreaks.

+Among its recommendations, Mathematica said Connecticut should begin work now to expand facilities designated to accept COVID-19 patients discharged from hospitals - building on a novel approach it adopted in April to prevent those potentially contagious patients from being placed into nursing homes.
+The effort to do that in April came after the state was largely past its peak in cases.
+This time, the roll out should be made prior to any second wave, Rowan said.

+Mathematica also suggested the state rethink a policy under which nursing homes can stop testing residents and staff after two weeks without any new cases.
+"We are concerned that they may inadvertently miss asymptomatic spread," Rowan said.

 - READ MORE ON: